Get

 Dogster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-Weimaraners are pretty healthy as far as dog breeds go.
-This breed was developed largely to be a working animal.
-Therefore, health was a primary concern during much of the breed’s development.
-Health issues in working dogs are a huge issue, after all.
+Weimaraners are quite healthy as far as dog breeds go.
+They were developed largely to be working animals, so health was a primary concern during much of their development.

-However, this breed is still prone to some health issues.
-Some of these are purely genetic, which means they can be avoided with careful breeding.
-This is why it’s vital to work with a qualified breeder when adopting a puppy.
-Some other conditions are affected by environmental factors, so how you raise your dog may affect their health later.
+However, this breed is still prone to certain health issues.
+Some of these are genetic, which means they can be avoided with careful breeding.
+This is why it’s vital to work with a qualified breeder when seeking a dog.
+Other conditions are affected by environmental factors, so how you raise your puppy may affect their health as an adult.

 The 6 Common Health Problems in Weimaraner Dogs